doukutsu-rs/organism/README.md

 Org Maker and Cave Story do not verify that Organya files are valid aside from checking the magic number.

-This can cause all sorts of mayhem, so Organism validates all files beforehand.
+This can cause all sorts of mayhem, so Organism will validate all files beforehand.
+(TODO!)

-TODO: Explain `--permissive` to allow stuff that could work in the Organya format, but isn't allowed by Pixel's implementation

 #### Sound